ericcornelissen/ades/RULES.md

 ## <a id="ADES102"></a> ADES102 - Expression in `roots/issue-closer` issue close message

-When a workflow expression appears in the issue close message of `roots/issue-closer` it is interpreted as an ES6-style template literal.
+When an expression appears in the issue close message of `roots/issue-closer` it is interpreted as an ES6-style template literal.
 You can avoid any potential attacks by extracting the expression into an environment variable and using the environment variable instead.

 For example, given the workflow snippet: